Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 ### 7. Flask Web Application
 - Developed a web interface using Flask framework
 - Created an e-commerce website with integrated chatbot functionality using HTML and CSS
+- Handled the chatbot receive and response part through javascript.
 - The final result delivers a user experience that is similar in a interaction with a customer service representative of a clothing company

 <br>